What to expect from mediation

 • Outstanding Debt issues.

-Pre-Mediation Intake: (60-90 mintues) - $200 per person.
+Pre-Mediation Intake: (60-90 mintues) - $250 per person.

 Invitation to other party to attend Mediation: $150 - includes multiple phone calls to other party to answer any questions they may have and explain the mediation process.
 Up to two written invitations to attend mediation.

-4-Hour Mediation: $1,400 ($700 per party).
+Up to 4-Hours of Mediation: $1,400 ($700 per party).
 Includes up to 4 hours of mediation, including the drafting of mediation agreement.

-*4-Hour Co-Mediation: $1,800 ($900.00 per person).
+Up to 4-Hours of *Co-Mediation: $1,800 ($900.00 per person).
 Includes up to 4 hours of mediation with two experienced and qualified NMAS Mediators.

 On-Line Mediation: Available on Zoom at the above rates.